gt-cs3220-23fall/cs3220-labs/lab3/README.md

 ### Step-3: Deploy on the Pynq Board

-#### [11] Upload the files
+#### [11] Upload the Files

-Place all the generated files in the above step and the [riscv_test.ipynb](riscv_test.ipynb) file in a same folder.
+Gather the three files specified earlier along with [riscv_test.ipynb](riscv_test.ipynb) into the same directory.

 #### [12] Running on the Pynq Board

-Open the [riscv_test.ipynb](riscv_test.ipynb) file on the requested Jupyter notebook and run the code, the 0x20 address corresonds to out1 and 0x30 address corresponds to out2, out1 value will keep changing since it's a cycle count and out2 value will be the constant you put in the beginning of step 2.
+Launch [riscv_test.ipynb](riscv_test.ipynb) within the designated Jupyter notebook environment and execute the code.
+The address 0x20 corresponds to `out1` and 0x30 to `out2`.
+The value at `out1` will continuously change, reflecting the cycle count, whereas the value at `out2` will display the static value from the 10th register.

-*include the screenshot of ipynb on your report*
+*Please include a screenshot of the Jupyter notebook displaying the output in your report.*

+## Dispatch Instructions to Your Processor with AXI Lite <span style="color:blue">Ready<span style="color:blue">

+In Part 1, you learned to add output ports to your RISC-V processor and read values using AXI Lite.
+Real-world applications often require both reading outputs and sending inputs to the processor.
+In Part 2, you will:

+1. Add an input port to your RISC-V processor.;
+2. Dispatch instructions to your processor and verify the execution results.

+### Step-1: Revise Your Code

+Similar to Step-2 in Part-1, you will begin by adding a 32-bit input port to [pipeline.v](pipeline.v).
+Next, assign this input value to `inst_FE` in [fe_stage.v](fe_stage.v), so that the processor takes the input as the instruction.

+### Step-2: Bitstream Generation

+The bitstream generation process for the revised RISC-V design mirrors that of Step-2 in Part-1.
+The only difference is that you now need to connect the newly added input port to the communication adapter.

+### Step-3: Deploy on the Pynq Board

+Follow the instructions from Part-1 to upload your design to the Pynq Board.
+Then, load your processor design using [riscv_test2.ipynb](riscv_test2.ipynb).

+### Step-4: Dispatch Instructions to Your Processor

+After loading your processor design, you will be able to send arbitrary instructions through the newly added input port.
+Your task is to change the value of the 10th register to 10, refer to this [online compiler](https://riscvasm.lucasteske.dev/#) to convert your assembly instruction into a binary code.
+The value of the 10th register can be accessed via `out2` from the Jupyter notebook.

 ## Submission Guideline

 **What to submit**

++ **Part-1:** Submit a zip file containing your `.bit`, `.tcl`, and `.hwh` files along with a screenshot of the Jupyter notebook demonstrating the expected values from Step-3 of Part-1.

-A zip file containing your .bit, .tcl, .hwh files;
-A screenshot of the jupyter notebook, showing the expected value in step [12].
++ **Part-2:** Submit a zip file containing your .bit, .tcl, and `.hwh` files, plus a screenshot of the Jupyter notebook demonstrating the expected values from Step-4 of Part-2.

 **Grading policy**

-If the bitstream you submit can be successfully deployed on the pynq board and the screenshot in step [12] is correct, you will receive full credit.
+You will receive full credit for each part if the submitted bitstream can be successfully deployed on the Pynq board and the provided screenshots accurately display the correct outputs.